uwuolguin/Deprecated_LOGISTIC-MODEL-PYTHON/README.txt

 	-Between lines 161 and 168, if the proposed solution is better than the current best solution, we assign to the best performance dictionaries the 	 	 right information, and we keep the cross-dock assignment from the start to iterate again.

-	-Between lines 161 and 168, if the proposed solution is better than the current best solution, we assign to the best performance dictionaries the 	 	 right information, and we keep the cross-dock assignment from the start to iterate again.

 	-Between lines 170 and 178, if the proposed solution is worse than the current best solution, we will change the cross-dock assignment from the start, 	 unless the simulated annealing algorithm condition mantains the start solution.

 	-Between lines 180 and 200, the script creates a operations plan with all the important details of the best solution.

 Note: The script is written in Python, a very slow language, to use this repository in a standard complex situation, please translate the script to C, C++, or any other language with high performance.